HyperiumClient/Hyperium/README.md

 A: If you have reported the issue using the automatic prompt, join the [Discord](https://hyperium.cc/discord) and ask a member of the staff team or a developer to review your issue.
 Please be patient if there are no developers online!

 ## Addons ##
+Addons are available for download in the addons channel of the [Hyperium Discord](https://hyperium.cc/discord).

-Clone the [Addon Workspace](https://github.com/HyperiumClient/Addon-Workspace) and get coding!
+To make an addon, clone the [Addon Workspace](https://github.com/HyperiumClient/Addon-Workspace) and get coding!

 Follow [this tutorial](https://www.youtube.com/watch?v=RXTIFdoNA8c) to get started.